Deepan-Karmakar/p5.js-tutorial/Beyond the canvas.md

 ## Removing things

 You can remove any element by calling it's `.remove()` method.
+This removes any event handlers connected to the element, and removes the element from the page.

 ```javascript
 var myDiv = createDiv('this is some text');
 myDiv.remove();
 ```

-You can remove all elements created by p5.dom (not the canvas) using removeElements().
+`removeElements()` will remove all elements created by p5, except any canvas / graphics elements created by createCanvas or createGraphics.
+Any event handlers will be removed from these elements, and the element is removed from the page.

 ```javascript
 function setup() {
   createCanvas(100, 100);